-Barbecue and Austin a practically synonymous.
-And a different barbecue restaurant on every block, it can be hard to know where to go.
-Plus, if you’re only in town for a day or two, there’s no way you’re wasting one of your few meals in town at (potentially) the best restaurants in Austin on a less-than-stellar restaurant.
-And that’s where this guide to the best bbq in Austin comes in: hand-picked, locally vetted, insanely delicious barbecue in the Capital City. #Texasforever
+Barbecue and Austin are practically synonymous.
+And with a huge variety of options and what feels like a barbecue truck on nearly every corner, it can be hard to know where to go for the best.
+If you’re only in town for a day or two, there’s no way you’re wasting one of your precious few meals in town on less-than-stellar barbecue.
+And that’s where this guide to the best BBQ in Austin comes in: 11 hand-picked, locally vetted, insanely delicious barbecue spots in the Capital City. #Texasforever

 SEE ALSO: THE 20 BEST RESTAURANTS IN AUSTIN